nurrizkyimani/nurrizkyimani/README.md

 # Hi, my name is Nurrizky Imani

 # About
 I love anything systematic and algoritmic.
-I have 3 things that I have strong curiousity in life : System, Narrative, Performance.
+I have 3 things that I have strong curiousity in life : System, Paradox, Performance.
 I have strong interest in understanding Money (as system) from computational perspective.
 I enjoy go to gym almost everyday, try to maxout my bench, deadlift and squat.

 # Expertise